-To select the artists we work with, we run annual calls, working with industry experts from festivals, radio, record labels and management, then score submissions under three categories: musicianship, professional / online presence, and overall impact, also taking into consideration which artists would benefit most from the support.
+To select the artists, we run annual calls, working with industry experts from festivals, radio, record labels and management.
+We score submissions under: musicianship, professional / online presence, and overall impact, also considering which artists would benefit most from the support.

-* gaining regional and national BBC radio play and media support
+Gaining regional and national BBC radio play and media acclaim

-We also work with artists to better understand the financial / wider implications of activities such as touring, releasing, marketing / promo, record deals and taxation as well as building skills around managing investment, including securing grant funding (such as HMUK’s ‘Do it Differently’ and PRS Foundation’s ‘Momentum’).
+We also work with artists to better understand the financial / wider implications of artistic activities.
+This covers areas such as touring, releasing, marketing / PR, record deals and taxation.
+Additionally, we support artists to build skills around managing investment, including securing grant funding (such as HMUK’s ‘Do it Differently’ and PRS Foundation’s ‘Momentum’).
 The music business support received through Breakthrough enables musicians to operate as more effective industry professionals and small enterprises.

-As a neutral organisation, operating outside of the competitive tussle which can sometimes exist between cities, we are able to deliver Breakthrough as a truly inclusive programme.
-We believe that ‘place’ shouldn’t be a barrier to accessing the music industry, and Breakthrough levels the playing-field with 53% of artists coming from Yorkshire’s towns and villages, alongside 47% from the region’s metropolitan cultural-industry hot-spots.
+As a ‘neutral’ organisation, operating outside of the competitive tussle which exists between cities, Higher Rhythm are able to deliver Breakthrough as a truly inclusive programme.
+We strongly believe that ‘place’ shouldn’t be a barrier to accessing the music industry.
+Breakthrough therefore levels the playing-field with 53% of artists coming from towns and villages, alongside 47% from the region’s cultural-industry hot-spots.